Economy of Greece: Poverty rate

 As a result of the recession sparked by the public debt crisis, poverty has increased.
 The rate of people at risk of poverty or social exclusion reached a high of 36% in 2014, before subsiding over the following years to 26.1% in 2023.
 The rate of extreme poverty rose to 15% in 2015, up from 8.9% in 2011 and a huge increase from 2009 when it did not exceed 2.2%.
 In 2015, the rate among children aged 0–17 was 17.6% and for young people aged 18–29 the rate was 24.4%.
 With unemployment on the rise, those without jobs between 2012 and 2015 were at the highest risk of poverty (70–75%), up from less than 50% in 2011.
 Those out of work lose their health insurance after two years, further exacerbating the poverty rate.
 Younger unemployed people tend to rely on the older generations of their families for financial support.
 However, long-term unemployment has depleted pension funds due to fewer workers making social security contributions, resulting in higher poverty rates in intergenerational households reliant on the reduced pensions received by their retired members.
 Over the course of the economic crisis, Greeks have endured significant job losses and wage cuts, as well as deep cuts to workers' compensation and welfare benefits.
 From 2008 to 2013, Greeks became 40% poorer on average, and in 2014 saw their disposable household income drop below 2003 levels.

+By the late 2010s and early 2020s, Greece gradually recovered from the worst effects of the debt crisis, with unemployment and poverty rates declining compared to their peak levels.
+Economic growth, tourism recovery, and improving public finances contributed to a reduction in social exclusion, although living standards for many households remained below pre-crisis levels.
+However, new challenges emerged following the COVID-19 pandemic and the global inflation surge of 2021–2023, which increased the cost of housing, energy, and basic goods.
+In 2023, 26.1% of the population remained at risk of poverty or social exclusion, one of the highest rates in the European Union.
+Severe material and social deprivation also remained comparatively high in Greece, affecting 13.5% of the population in 2023.
+Despite economic recovery and falling unemployment, many Greeks continued to face financial insecurity, particularly young people, pensioners, and low-income households, reflecting the long-term social consequences of the debt crisis.